simonglav/cambly-telbot/README.md

 # Telegram Bot Parser

 Telegram Bot-Parser that can be used as an english dictionary.
-It looks for a given to the Bot english word in [Cambridge English Dictionary](https://dictionary.cambridge.org/) and parses morphology, definition, pronunciation(the UK, the US), a few examples and an image if the dictionary consists that word, of course.
+It looks for a given to the Bot english word in [Cambridge English Dictionary](https://dictionary.cambridge.org/) and parses morphology, definition, pronunciations(British and American), a few examples and an image, if the dictionary consists that word, of course.

 ## Stack